APikielny/image-relighting/README.md

 Train a new model using: `python train.py [-h] [--epochs EPOCHS] [--batch BATCH] [--lr learning_rate] [--data DATA] [--model MODEL] [--verbose] [--debug]`

 ## Model Testing
 There are multiple ways to test our model, detailed below.
-For each test, you can specify input images, the model to use, and whether or not to use a GPU.
+For each test, we allow specification of input images, the model to use, and whether or not to use a GPU.

 The image(s) should be stored in the folder `data/test/images/`.
 The model should be stored in `trained_models/`.
 Use the `--gpu` flag if you'd like to run on a CUDA GPU (such as on Google Cloud Platform).

 1. To relight a face from several angles, use `test_network.py`.

-The `test_network.py` file can be run using:
+* The `test_network.py` file can be run using:
-`python test_network.py [-h] [--image IMAGE)] [--model MODEL] [--gpu]`
+* `python test_network.py [-h] [--image IMAGE)] [--model MODEL] [--gpu]`

 2. To relight based on lighting from another face, use:
 `python relight.py [-h] [--source_image SOURCE_IMAGE] [--light_image LIGHT_IMAGE] [--model MODEL] [--gpu] [--face_detect FACE_DETECT]`